 - We will not focus on style or musical preference as much as we will focus on songs that bring glory to God, enhance the message of the Word, and encourage believers to sing praises to God.

 - God is most glorified when the most people express their joy in Him.
-That means practically that we prefer larger groups singing verses smaller groups or individuals.
+That means practically that we prefer larger groups singing instead of smaller groups or individuals.
 While there may be times for solos and special music, we seek to not make that a habit or way of worship.
 Again, worship is for the whole of believers to gather to worship God.
-We think the more people who participate benefit and learn from the service.
+We think the more people who participate, the more who benefit and learn from the service.

 - We do not want to accidentally encourage stardom, self-centeredness, or man-centeredness in our worship format.